 I’ve developed a sort of ‘thick skin’ over the years when faced with some real Heath Robinson set ups as experience has taught me not to judge a book by its cover, or even to not judge a ramshackle looking studio by my limited knowledge of the laws of physics.

-Blue Yeti Microphones
+1. Blue Yeti Microphones

 I do have to hand it to Blue’s marketing team.
 They have done a great job of promoting these mics as a professional quality microphone.
+They’re really not.

 I kind of get it.
 Beginners want an easy option to get set up and record, and these look kind of retro and stylish.
 Plus the aforementioned marketing and BINGO!
-People think they have bought a professional recording solution when in fact what they have is below par – even for a usb mic.
+People think they have bought a professional recording solution when in fact what they have is below par – even for a USB mic.

 The biggest problem with these mics is that they make a lot of hiss.
 It’s almost impossible to get your noise floor low enough with these mics to use them for professional voiceover applications.
 Plus the sound quality from them is muddy and lacks high frequency response and detail.